AndHope/Basileia-Romaion/patch-notes.md

 	- Rebalance to laws especially affect officer/soldiers political strength.
 	- few late game production methods tweaked.
 	- Fixed a couple releasables that had wrong states
-	- couple scananavian strait traits improved.
+	- couple Scandinavia strait traits improved.
 	- Adjustments to a few techs
 	- Updated and streamlined the history files to a unified standard to be in line with current PDX standard.
 This may potentially increase performance and decrease errors
 	- Lots more Bug fixes